 \subsection{Proposed Objective Function}

-Our proposed robustification model is trained by using different losses designed for ensuring three objectives, (i) correct predictions by $f$ on the denoised output $\hat{x}$, (ii) the similarity between the features of clean training samples $x$ and denoised output $\mathrm{D}^{u}_{\theta}(x^{\ast})$, and (iii) decrease in the domain gap between the probability distributions of clean samples and denoised output. \\ \heading{Robust Prediction.} We use cross-entropy loss $\mathcal{L}_{CE}$~\cite{zhong2018camera} to make sure that the label predicted by the black-box model of the original input sample is same as that of the denoised output of its Gaussian-perturbed counterpart.
+Our proposed robustification model is trained by using different losses designed for ensuring three objectives, (i) correct predictions by $f$ on the denoised output $\hat{x}$, (ii) the similarity between the features of clean training samples $x$ and denoised output $\mathrm{D}^{u}_{\Theta}(x^{\ast})$, and (iii) decrease in the domain gap between the probability distributions of clean samples and denoised output. \\ \heading{Robust Prediction.} We use cross-entropy loss $\mathcal{L}_{CE}$~\cite{zhong2018camera} to make sure that the label predicted by the black-box model of the original input sample is same as that of the denoised output of its Gaussian-perturbed counterpart.

-where $f(x)$ is a black-box predictor which takes an input $x$ and makes a predictions. $p(f(x)^{l})$ and $p(f(\mathrm{D}_{\theta}^{u}(x^{\ast}))^{l})$ are the probabilities predicted by $f$ for clean samples and denoised output.
+where $f(x)$ is a black-box predictor which takes an input $x$ and makes a predictions. $p(f(x)^{l})$ and $p(f(\mathrm{D}_{\Theta}^{u}(x^{\ast}))^{l})$ are the probabilities predicted by $f$ for clean samples and denoised output.

 \heading{Feature Similarity.} We leverage the information that the black-box model trained on the training dataset is highly discriminative.
-Thus, we propose cosine similarity to learn a mapping between the logit features of the original input images $(f(x))$ and the logits of the output obtained from the denoiser of the Gaussian perturbed inputs $(f(\mathrm{D}_{\theta}^{u}(x^{\ast})))$.
+Thus, we propose cosine similarity to learn a mapping between the logit features of the original input images $p(f(x))$ and the logits of the output obtained from the denoiser of the Gaussian perturbed inputs $p(f(\mathrm{D}_{\Theta}^{u}(x^{\ast})))$.

-\heading{Domain Similarity.} In addition to maintaining the label and feature consistency at the sample level, we want to bring the domain distribution of synthesized denoised images closer to the original input sample by using maximum mean discrepancy ($MMD(\mu,v)$)~\cite{gretton2012kernel} on the features of input images $(f_{feat} (x))$ and features of denoised output $(f_{feat}(\mathrm{D}_{\theta}^{u}(x^{\ast})))$.
-This distribution pulling of the original samples and denoised output is inspired by the task of domain adaptation~\cite{mekhazni2020unsupervised,zhang2020discriminative}.
+\heading{Domain Similarity.} In addition to maintaining the label and feature consistency at the sample level, we want to bring the domain distribution of synthesized denoised images closer to the original input sample by using maximum mean discrepancy ($MMD(\mu,v)$)~\cite{gretton2012kernel} on the features of input images $(f(x))$ and features of denoised output $(f(\mathrm{D}_{\Theta}^{u}(x^{\ast})))$.
+It is given as~\cite{gretton2012kernel},